BarelyAPrincess/ChioriWebServer/README.md

 Implements the DropBox API into CWS API, allowing scripts to access dropbox files.
 Also serves as a great example on how to use the Maven Dependency Download Feature, see config.yaml.
 ### Email Plugin
-Implements the Java Mail libraries into the CWS API, allowing scripts to send e-mail like a pro.

 ### Interactive Console Plugin \[WIP\]
 Reimplements the interactive console feature found in previous versions of CWS.
 Also serves as a great example on how to load Native Libraries without changing the class-path, see config.yaml.